-Ports from an inline NIC cannot be selected as the management port.
+You cannot select ports from an inline NIC as the management port.

-- 9. Perform the following tasks:

-- a.
-Verify that the network port status and the actual port status match.
-If a status conflict exists, select Re-detect and press ENTER.

-- b.
-Select an active link card.

-To determine which active link card is connected to the management domain, perform the steps listed on the Management Port Selection screen.
+- 10. Verify that the network port status and the actual port status match. - If a status conflict exists, select Re-detect and press ENTER. - 11.
+Check which active link card connects to the management domain by doing the steps listed on the Management Port Selection screen.

-c.
-Select an active link card and press ENTER.
+12. Select an active link card and press ENTER.

-Installation continues and completes.
+The installation continues and completes.

-If you enabled installation log export on the System Information screen, a list of storage devices is displayed on the Export Installation Logs screen.
+- 13. If you enabled installation log export on the System Information screen, save the installation logs. - Select a storage device and press ENTER.